mrahtz/tf-sac/README.md

 ```

 Be really careful if you need to tanh something and then later arctanh it,
-or you'll get arithmetic errors.
+or you'll get numerical errors.

 ### Keras